-ACTIONS TO ACHIEVE GOAL PCS will provide well qualified teachers for all AP Classes and will provide support and training opportunities for these teachers, including best practices for supporting diverse students' needs.
-SUBPRIORITY F - COLLEGE READINESS GOAL TO ACHIEVE SUBPRIORITY 100% of PCS graduates will satisfy the UC/CSU course requirements, including first-to-college, Hispanic/Latino, and all other subgroups.
+ACTIONS TO ACHIEVE GOAL support and training opportunities for these teachers including best practices for SUBPRIORITY F - COLLEGE READINESS GOAL TO ACHIEVE SUBPRIORITY 100% of PCS graduates will satisfy the UC/CSU course requirements, including first-to-college, Hispanic/Latino, and all other subgroups.
 90% of all students, including first-to-college, Hispanic/Latino, and all other subgroups, will participate in PSAT/SAT/ACT preparation courses free of charge.
 All students, including first-to-college, Hispanic/Latino, and all other subgroups, will have the opportunity to participate in college-preparatory research (e.g. Ethics and Evil, Current Issues, Capstone Projects).
-ACTIONS TO ACHIEVE GOAL Offer a rigorous college preparatory curriculum that requires students to take A-G courses.
-School will subsidize cost of test preparation courses for all students including first-to-college, Hispanic/Latino, and all other subgroups.
-School will schedule sufficient sections of test prep and college-preparatory research opportunities to accommodate all interested students, and advertise these opportunities to all families.
-AP test fees will be subsidized for students eligible for Free and Reduced-Price Meals.
-STATE PRIORITY #5- STUDENT ENGAGEMENT Pupil engagement, as measured by all of the following, as applicable: A. School attendance rates B. Chronic absenteeism rates C. Middle school dropout rates (EC §52052.1(a)(3)) D. High school dropout rates E. High school graduation rates SUBPRIORITY A - STUDENT ATTENDANCE RATES GOAL TO ACHIEVE SUBPRIORITY PCS will maintain a 95% ADA rate for both junior high and high school students, including first-to-college, Hispanic/Latino, and all other subgroups.
+ACTIONS TO ACHIEVE GOAL schedule sufficient sections of test prep and college-preparatory research STATE PRIORITY #5 Pupil engagement, as measured by all of the following, as applicable: A. School attendance rates B. Chronic absenteeism rates C. Middle school dropout rates (EC §52052.1(a)(3)) D. High school dropout rates E. High school graduation rates SUBPRIORITY A - STUDENT ATTENDANCE RATES GOAL TO ACHIEVE SUBPRIORITY PCS will maintain a 95% ADA rate for both junior high and high school students, including first-to-college, Hispanic/Latino, and all other subgroups.
 ACTIONS TO ACHIEVE GOAL Increase monitoring and communication with parents of chronically absent students to decrease truancy.
 SUBPRIORITY B - STUDENT ABSENTEEISM RATES GOAL TO ACHIEVE SUBPRIORITY Students will not have more than 10 absences in any school year.
 ACTIONS TO ACHIEVE GOAL Parents will be informed of chronic absences as specified in the PCS Attendance Policy.
 Vice Principal will meet with parents of chronically absent students.
 SUBPRIORITY C - MIDDLE SCHOOL DROPOUT RATES GOAL TO ACHIEVE SUBPRIORITY PCS will promote 95% of 7 th and 8 th grade students.
 ACTIONS TO ACHIEVE GOAL PCS will offer an academically engaging learning environment and academic support for all its students.
 SUBPRIORITY D - HIGH SCHOOL DROPOUT RATES